 - That’s right!
 We love to celebrate our Peer Education Volunteers.

-Twice a year Teen Talk has special events just for Peer Educators.
-During the last week of school in December we have a huge holiday party where we play funny games, eat a lot of awesome food, sometimes have karaoke, and have gifts for everyone.
+Teen Talk has special events just for Peer Educators where we play fun games, eat a lot of awesome food, sometimes have karaoke, and have gifts for everyone.
 At the end of the school year we like to celebrate Peer Educators again, this means more gifts, more games, more food and more party!
 These are also awesome opportunities to meet up with Peer Educators from other trainings and other areas of the city.

 Peer Education Volunteers Rule!